When Shakespeare lost out to 'rubrics of gender, sexuality, race, and class' at UCLA, something vital was harmed.

 This article was adapted from her 2013 Wriston Lecture by the author.

-Heather MacDonald is a John M. Olin Fellow at the Manhattan Institute and a contributing editor of City Journal.
+Heather MacDonald is a Thomas W. Smith Fellow at the Manhattan Institute and a contributing editor of City Journal.
 She also is a recipient of 2005 Bradley Prize for Outstanding Intellectual Achievement.
 A non-practicing lawyer Mac Donald received her B.A. in English from Yale University, graduating with a Mellon Fellowship to Cambridge University, where she earned her M.A. in English and studied in Italy through a Clare College study grant.
 Her J.D. is from Stanford University Law School.
-She is the author of The Burden of Bad Ideas: How Modern Intellectuals Misshape Our Society, Are Cops Racist?, and The Immigration Solution: A Better Plan Than Today's.Copyright © 2014 City Journal
+She is the author of The Diversity Delusion: How Race and Gender Pandering Corrupt the University and Undermine Our Culture, The War on Cops, The Burden of Bad Ideas: How Modern Intellectuals Misshape Our Society, Are Cops Racist?, and The Immigration Solution: A Better Plan Than Today's.Copyright © 2014 City Journal

 back to top